1-conor/To-Do-List/README.md

 ## Tutorial
 The initial design of this project was built by following a tutorial on YouTube by GreatStack.
 You can find the video [here](https://www.youtube.com/watch?v=G0jO8kUrg-I)
-I have added more features to further enhance the project and make it my own.
+I have added more features to further enhance the project.